Last Updated on February 19, 2022

 3 Plan to back up your photos

 Some photographers religiously download their photos at the end of the day and make copies on a laptop computer or extra hard drive.
-Some will go through their photos every day and delete everything but the “keepers”.
-Others will simply take enough memory cards to last the trip.
+Some go through their photos daily and delete everything but the “keepers”.
+Others simply take enough memory cards to last the trip.

 We’re somewhere in the middle.
 On a short trip of a few days we just take enough memory cards.
 We seldom delete photos from cards while on a trip.
 Not only is it time consuming but we prefer to wait until we can look at the images on a large monitor on the computer at home to decide if they are “keepers” or not, rather than trying to edit on the camera display or on a laptop.

 For longer trips, or when travelling to special places that we likely won’t get back to, we’re more diligent on backing up our photos.
-We carry a laptop and compact hard drive to make a copy of everything on a memory card.
+We carry a laptop and compact hard drive to copy everything from a memory card.
 If we need to re-use memory cards, we’ll back up the photos onto two different drives.
 The purpose of making backups is in case of “what ifs”.
-What if the memory card fails, your camera gets stolen, your luggage goes astray, or a number of other scenarios?
+What if the memory card fails, your camera gets stolen or damaged, your luggage goes astray, or a number of other scenarios?
 If you get that once in a lifetime shot of a grizzly bear fighting a moose at sunset, framed by a rainbow, it’s comforting to know that you have more than one copy.
 Of course, it’s also important to keep the backups in different places to spread the risk.

 4 Check ahead on best times and restrictions